Get stories and expert advice on all things related to college and parenting.

 Don't be afraid to bring up this subject.
 Learn how to talk to your high school or college student today.

-According to research, 50% of sexually active youth will contract an STD before they're 25.
-Some common diseases, like chlamydia, gonorrhea and syphilis, are curable.
-Others, like genital herpes, Hepatitis B, HIV and human papillomavirus (HPV), are incurable but treatable.
+According to research, young people between the ages of 15 and 24 acquire half of all new STD cases.
+Some common diseases (like chlamydia, gonorrhea and syphilis) are curable.
+Others (like genital herpes, Hepatitis B, HIV and human papillomavirus) are incurable but treatable.

 Teach your student about the importance of talking with potential partners.
 If they decide to have sex, stress the necessity of a condom — it can prevent STDs and unplanned pregnancy.
 You should also discuss what to do if someone tries to pressure or cajole them into having sex without protection.